-The provisions governing the operations and administration of these courts can be found in the District Courts Act and accompanying decree, relevant standing orders, and the more specific rules and instructions arising from the statute.
+Provisions governing the functioning and administration of these courts are laid down in the Courts Act (673/2016) and the Rules of Procedure of the Courts.
 According to the law, the leading judge in a court of first instance is also the administrative head of that office.

-A district court also has lay members, i.e. laypersons, who are involved in the resolution of the most serious criminal and land cases.
+In addition, the District Court has lay members, i.e. laypersons, who are involved in the resolution of the most serious criminal and land cases.
 The lay members are chosen by municipal councils.
 The Ministry of Justice confirms the number of lay members to be chosen by the municipalities.
 Their remuneration is paid out of state funds.

 Procedure in district courts

-In a district court, a civil case is divided into two stages: a preliminary preparation and a main hearing.
+In a district court, a civil case is divided into two stages: A preliminary preparation and a main hearing.
 The preliminary preparation commences with the written submissions of the parties.
-A number of cases – those relating to debt collection – are already resolved during this phase.
-The preparation proceeds orally, with one judge presiding at the meeting.
+Uncontested debt claims are already settled at this stage.
+The preparation shall be oral and one judge shall be present at the hearing.

 If the case cannot be resolved at this stage, a separate main hearing is scheduled.
-Here the composition of the district court is either one judge or three judges, except in family law cases, where the court is composed of a single judge only.
+In that case, the county court consists of either one or three judges.
 The proceedings are as continuous as possible.

 In criminal cases, the composition of the district court varies depending on the offence in question.
-Cases of petty infractions are heard by one judge, and more serious offences are heard by a panel of one judge and three lay members.
+Minor offences are dealt with by a single judge and more serious offences are dealt with by a single judge and two juries or three judges.

 Criminal procedure follows the same principles as in civil cases.
 A preparatory hearing may also be held in criminal proceedings.
 The court may ask the accused to make a plea before the main hearing.
-The procedure is oral and the judgement is based on the factual circumstances that the parties have personally brought to the knowledge of the court.
+The proceedings shall be oral and the judgment shall be based on facts and evidence brought to the attention of the court by the parties.
 All evidence is received in the main hearing.
 Criminal proceedings shall also be held, as far as possible, on a continuous basis.
 The composition of the court may not be changed during the main proceedings.
 Under the conditions laid down by law, criminal proceedings may also be decided by written procedure without the submission of a main hearing.

 If the court does not reach a consensus on the judgement, a vote is taken.
 Each member of the panel has an individual vote.
 Where there is a tie in a civil case, the judge voices his final opinion; in a criminal case, the more lenient alternative prevails.

-Finland has six courts of appeal.
 As superior courts, these handle appeals and petitions against the rulings of the district courts.
-In certain cases, courts of appeal also act as courts of first instance: e.g. for the impeachment of a lower court judge or civil servants of high standing.
+In certain cases, courts of appeal also act as courts of first instance: E.g. for the impeachment of a lower court judge or civil servants of high standing.